Adurbadagan

-Adurbadagan (Middle Persian: Ādurbādagān/Āδarbāyagān, Parthian: Āturpātākān) was a northwestern province in the Sasanian Empire, corresponding almost entirely to the present-day Azerbaijan region in Iran.
+Adurbadagan (Middle Persian: Ādurbādagān/Āδarbāyagān, Parthian: Āturpātākān) was a northwestern province in the Sasanian Empire, mostly overlapping the present-day Azerbaijan region in Iran.
 Governed by a marzban ("margrave"), it functioned as an important frontier (and later religious) region against the neighbouring country of Armenia.
+It is also the root word of the modern Iranian "Azerbaijan" region as well as the country of Azerbaijan.

 The capital of the province was Ganzak.

 Etymology

 Ādurbādagān is the Middle Persian spelling of the Parthian Āturpātākān, which is derived from the name of the former satrap of the area, Atropates (Āturpāt).
 It is attested in Georgian as Adarbadagan and in Armenian as Atrpatakan.

 Geography

 While Middle Persian texts are vague and incomprehensible about the geography of Adurbadagan, New Persian and Arabic texts are clearer.
 According to the 9th-century Persian geographer Ibn Khordadbeh, the following cities were part of the province; Ardabil, Bagavan, Balwankirgh, Barza, Barzand, Ghabrawan, Ganzak, Khuy, Kulsarah, Maragha, Marand, Muqan, Shapurkhwast, Sisar, T'awrezh, Nariz, Urmia, Salmas, Shiz, and Warthan (Vardanakert), which he considered the northmost point of Adurbadagan.
 The southern extent of the province was at the city of Sisar.
 Maragha was the main city of the western part, while Ardabil was the main city in the eastern part.
 The Middle Persian geography text Šahrestānīhā ī Ērānšahr mentions a major city in Adurbadagan named "Shahrestan i Adurbadagan", which may have been another name for Ardabil.
 The capital of the province was Ganzak.

 When the Arsacid house of Armenia was abolished and the country was made a Sassanian province in 428, the Armenian districts of Parskahayk and Paytakaran were incorporated into Adurbadagan.
 The northern extent of Adurbadagan was enlarged in 571 with the inclusion of the Armenian district of Sisanak (Siwnik).